Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 # Introduction

-As an integration option, Iris provides the ability to submit orders and receive results directly communicating with the cloud service of your preference (Azure, AWS or Google Cloud).
+As an integration option, IRIS provides the ability to submit orders and receive results directly communicating with the cloud service of your preference (Azure, AWS or Google Cloud).

-*If you do not wish to use your own cloud service subscription, Iris can also provide this functionality in the Iris Azure subscription, referred to in this document as **Iris Azure Cloud**.*
+*If you do not wish to use your own cloud service subscription, IRIS can also provide this functionality in the IRIS Azure subscription, referred to in this document as **IRIS Azure Cloud**.*

 In all cases, communication is accommodated using the cloud vendors APIs, SDKs or libraries.
 For many languages, IRIS provides native libraries,referred to as the IRIS Public libraries, to abstract the Cloud operations and to provide serialization and deserialization from the data models.

 # Integration Administrator

-Iris provides access to certain integration tools and configurations though the Integration Administrator role.
-The role is assigned to you either by Iris support or an existing Organization Administrator for your organization.
+IRIS provides access to certain integration tools and configurations though the Integration Administrator role.
+The role is assigned to you either by IRIS support or an existing Organization Administrator for your organization.
 The term Integration Administrator will be referred to throughout this document thus mentioned here for clarity.

 # Developers